ASaiM/hmp_mock_tests/doc/report.md

 \end{landscape}
 \newpage
 \restoregeometry

+# Methods

+Both datasets have been analyzed using the ASaiM framework.
+The results are extensively analyzed and compared to expected results from reference genome information and to *EBI metagenomics* results.
+Details about these analyses (workflows, scripts) are available on a dedicated GitHub repository ([https://github.com/ASaiM/hmp_mock_tests](https://github.com/ASaiM/hmp_mock_tests)).

+## Abundance computation using mapping on reference genomes

+In both datasets, abundance of each strain is targeted based on 16S quantity to build the genomic mixture before sequencing.
+But these targeted abundances may not reflect the final abundances (*e.g.* 16S copy number variation, sequencing bias).
+We have a known composition of the datasets with an expected abundances before sequencing but no information about the real abundance of the strains after sequencing.

+Before any analysis of *EBI metagenomics* and ASaiM results, we need more insights in the real abundance of the strains after sequencing.
+We mapped raw reads on reference genomes of expected strains using BWA 0.7.12 [@li_fast_2009;@li_fast_2010] (using default parameters).
+We then extract the "exact" abundances of expected strains in the metagenomic datasets, after DNA pooling and sequencing (*i.e.* not based on targeted rRNA operon counts in PCR).

 Similar community compositions are observed using mapping-based relative abundances of strains or targeted relative abundance (Figure \ref{mapping_comparison}): the Bray-Curtis dissimilarity scores are smaller than 0.5 (0.338 for SRR02232 and 0.479 for SRR072233).
 However, for SRR072233 (Figure \ref{mapping_comparison}), identical targeted abundances are expected for all species, but variations are observed for mapping based abundances.
 The variation of 16S gene copy number between the species can explain the differences between targeted abundances and mapping-based abundances.
 Indeed, the targeted abundances are based on 16S copy number targeted in PCR to build the DNA pool.
 But, the number of 16S gene copies is not identical in the strains (from 1 for *Candida albicans* to 14 for *Clostridium beijerinckii*).
 Hence, even with identical targeted abundances (*e.g.* for SRR072233), we expect that a species with two 16S gene copies in its genome would be found twice less abundant in mapping-based relative abundance results.
 The 16S gene copy number variation induces then a difference between the relative abundance based on mapping reads on whole genome and the expected relative abundance based on the targeted 16S gene counts.